statycc/tyni/readme.md

 A static analyzer of non-interference.

-Supported input languages:
+Supported input languages (extendable):
-* Java _(Java 7, Java 8, Java 11, Java 17)_
+* Java _(versions 7, 8, 11, and 17)_

-Overview

-1. Parse the input.
+What happens under the hood:

+1. User specifies an input file, written in one of the supported input languages.
+2. The input is parsed into a parse-tree.
-2. While parsing, the analysis captures security-flow matrix data.
+3. The analysis runs over the parse tree, and captures security-flow matrix data.
-3. The result of previous step is written to a file (this is an intermediate result).
+4. The result of previous step is written to a file -- this is an intermediate result.
-4. TODO: the matrix data can be evaluated separately.
+5. TODO: the captured matrix data can be evaluated separately.

 ### Usage